ds-wook/learning-to-rank/README.md

 |           Shin Mitsubachi Maya no Bouken          |           Monster            |      4.141      |
 |             Denshinbashira no Okaasan             |         xxxHOLiC Kei         |      4.141      |
 |       Schoolgirl Strikers: Animation Channel      |       Shounen Onmyouji       |      4.126      |

+## What not worked
++ Stochastic Rank is not work because training time is very long.

 ## Reference